joarfish/joarfish/README.md

 ## Hi there 👋

 I'm a software developer focussing on real-time 3D graphics on the web and native.
-Professionally I mainly work, with Three.Js / WebGL and React but have a great interest in WebGPU, Rust, and C++.
+Professionally I mainly work with Three.Js / WebGL and React but have a great interest in WebGPU, Rust, and C++.

 ### Some prototypes and personal projects